-It's important that the KL25Z be firmly fixed in place.
-The accelerometer has to move in lock step with the cabinet so that it experiences the same accelerations as the cabinet.
+It's important to fix the KL25Z firmly in place.
+The accelerometer has to move in lock step with the cabinet in order to experience the same accelerations as the cabinet.
 The KL25Z has rubber feet pre-installed, and two holes (on the outside corners on either side of the USB connectors) for screws.
-Attach it with $#4 \times 1$ " screws (for wood or sheet metal) through the holes and 6mm-tall nylon spacers between the board and the cabinet floor.
+Attach it with $#4 \times 1$ '' screws (for wood or sheet metal) through the holes and 6mm-tall nylon spacers between the board and the cabinet floor.
 It should feel locked in place without any wiggle room.